minio/directpv/docs/cli.md

 ### Install Kubectl plugin

-The `directpv` kubectl plugin has been provided to manage the lifecycle of directpv
+The `directpv` kubectl plugin can be used to manage the lifecycles of volume and drives in the kubernetes cluster

 ```sh
 $ kubectl krew install directpv
 ```

 ### Install DirectPV